Our school aims are to - 'Reach High.' Reach high stands for:

 Achieve Treat learners as individuals and help them to achieve their full potential.

 Church and school working together to promote and encourage a spiritual awareness.

 Happy Provide a happy, secure, caring and stimulating environment.

 Independent Provide opportunities to develop into confident, independent, responsible adults who are able to make informed choices about their lives.

 Harmony To be co-operative and live in harmony with each other appreciating their own and others beliefs and cultures.

-Please take a look at our School Development Plan through the link below for 2020-2021.
+Please take a look at our School Implementation Plan through the link below for 2022-2023

 Underpinning our formally taught curriculum we aim to develop the Spiritual, Moral, Social and Cultural development of all children at Woodlands.
 Through assemblies, collective worship, educational visits, curriculum enrichment events and linking with other schools.
 We aim to ensure that children become valuable members of both their immediate and global communities.

 Explore beliefs and experience; respect values; discover oneself and the surrounding world; use imagination and creativity.

 As a school we believe that children need to arrive at their own personal spiritual and moral beliefs and values, through understanding and questioning.
 As in all other subject areas, the teaching of R.E must be related to the ages and abilities of the children being taught.
 No member of staff will promote one religion or set of beliefs in preference to any other and the beliefs of each child and every family will be respected.
 Parents will be fully informed of their rights to withdraw children from RE lessons.
 However in line with the principles of SACRE, the curriculum will be structured to try and ensure all pupils will be able to attend RE teaching.